StarRocks/starrocks/docs/en/data_source/data_cache_warmup.md

 - CACHE SELECT can be used in both shared-nothing and shared-data clusters.
 - CACHE SELECT can warm up remote TEXT, ORC, Parquet files.
 - The data warmed up by CACHE SELECT may not retained in cache forever.
 The cached data may still be evicted based on the LRU rule of the Data Cache feature.
 You can check the remaining capacity of the data cache by using `SHOW BACKENDS\G` to assess whether LRU eviction may occur.
 - Currently, the implementation of CACHE SELECT uses the INSERT INTO BLACKHOLE() approach, which warms up the table following the normal query process.
 Therefore, the performance overhead of CACHE SELECT is similar to that of regular queries.
-Improvements will be made in the future to enhance the performance of CACHE SELECT.
+Improvements will be made in the future to enhance the performance.

 ## What to expect in later versions